giossic/arky-stopsignal/README.md

 ## From the shell prompt, start jupyter notebooks.
-There are three example notebooks provided which can be executed from the jupyter notebook environment.
+There is an example notebook that can be executed from the jupyter notebook environment.
-* network_simulation-n-choice.ipynb (Runs a n-choice task)
-* network_simulation-stop-signal.ipynb (Runs a stop-signal task)
+* network_simulation-stop-signal.ipynb
-* network_simulation-n-choice-optostim.ipynb (Shows an example of optogenetic stimulation during a n-choice task)

 		$ jupyter-notebook